 Self-Service Recycling & Disposal

-The following transfer stations offer self-service waste disposal and recycling.
+The following recycling centers offer self-service waste disposal and recycling.

 |

-Bellingham (F & Roeder Facility) Recycling Center & Transfer Station
+Bellingham (F & Roeder Facility) Drop Box Facility & Recycling Center

 1001 Roeder Avenue (Corner of F & Roeder Streets) - Bellingham